neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 If you make regular trips, signing up for the free accounts pays off.
 Companies like Greyhound and Boltbus offer free rides and rewards with every ride you buy.

 ###### Greyhound Rewards
-* Book 3 roundtrip tickets 15% off next ticket with 3 roundtrip tickets + buy one get one free for a friend
-* 20% off next ticket with 5 roundtrip tickets + buy one get one free for a friend
-* Free trip anywhere with 8 roundtrip tickets

 |:--------:|:-------:|:--------:|
 | Book    | Reward    |